-How to use the command dotnet publish (with examples)
+How to use the command 'dotnet publish' (with examples)

-Use case 1: Compile a .NET project in release mode
+Compile a .NET project in release mode

 Code: